oleksiimoisieiev/meta-aos-rcar-gen3/README.md

 * Proper board configuration file should be set for the target systemd on the Aos cloud. doc/boardconfig.json contains board configuration for `h3ulcb-4x2g-ab` board.
 For other boards, component ids should be changed according to the following scheme: `${AOS_BOARD_MODEL}-${AOS_BOARD_VERSION}-dom[0,d,f]`;
-* Updating Dom0 requires special u-boot environment variables to be set: see doc/u-boot-env.md.
+* Updating Dom0 requires special u-boot environment variables to be set: see doc/u-boot-env.md;
+* Updating Dom0 works for eMMC only.

 ### Generating Aos update image